-The University tries to investigate these kinds of complaints as promptly as possible, however they can take some time to investigate.
+The University tries to investigate these kinds of complaints as quickly as possible, however they can take some time to investigate.

 Will I hear what happens?

-As the person who has raised the complaint about another student, you will be informed whether the complaint has been upheld, partially upheld, or not upheld.
+As the person who has raised the complaint about another student, you will be informed at the end of the investigation of whether the complaint has been upheld, partially upheld, or not upheld.

-However, due to the other student’s confidentiality, you would be unlikely to hear full details of any disciplinary action taken against the other person, if any is taken.
+However, due to the other student’s confidentiality, details of their responses to the allegation will not be shared and you will be unlikely to hear full details of any disciplinary action taken against the other person, if any is taken.